Braves vs. Orioles MLB Betting Odds, Trends & Prediction

 Braves vs. Orioles MLB Betting Trends

-The total has gone UNDER in 11 of Atlanta’s last 13 games against an opponent in the American League.
+The total has gone UNDER in 12 of Atlanta’s last 14 games against an opponent in the American League

 Braves vs. Orioles MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 14-4 in their last 18 games overall, are 5-2 in their last seven home contests and are 16-5 in their last 21 meetings with an opponent from the National League East.
-On the other side, the Braves are just 1-4 in their last five games overall and have dropped four out of their last five games on the road.
+The Orioles are 15-4 in their last 19 games overall, are 8-3 in their last 11 home games and are 17-5 in their last 22 meetings with an opponent from the National League East.
+On the other side, the Braves are just 1-5 in their last six games overall and are 1-5 in their last six road contests.